sprblm/dots-patterns/patterns/network-health-indicator.md

 Allow the user to see what other devices have access and are rehosting their data to the network.
 Visualize this information in the user interface at multiple scales depending on the details necessary per screen.
+You can use this in conjunction with [age-indicator](age-indicator.md) to understand how long it's been since a device has seen another, helping users understand if their data is safely replicated to another device and they can turn off their computer.

 ### Examples